Morwenn/vergesort/readme.md

     Best        Average     Worst       Memory      Stable
     n           n log n     n²          n           No

-It should be noted that the worst case should run in O(n²) since vergesort falls back to a median-of-9 quicksort.
+It is worth noting that the worst case should run in O(n²) since vergesort falls back to a median-of-9 quicksort.
 That said, the quicksort tends to have a worst case complexity for some specific patterns, and the vergesort layer might be efficient against these patterns.
-That said, the time complexity could be lowered to O(n log n) by replacing the quicksort by a mergesort.
+The time complexity could be lowered to O(n log n) by replacing the quicksort by a mergesort.
 Quicksort was chosen for consistency because it's in the family of pattern-defeating quicksort.

 ### Benchmarks